Daniel Mrázek: 2022–23 season

-Mrázková/Mrázek entered the Junior Grand Prix Final in Torino, Italy as the favourites for the gold medal but placed fourth in the rhythm dance after both fell at the end of their Argentine tango pattern dance segment.
-The siblings opened their free dance with another double-fall on their rotational lift.
-Despite this, they still placed third in that segment and rose to third overall, 0.99 points behind silver medalists Lim/Quan.
-She remarked on winning the bronze medal, "we were not so happy because we made some mistakes."
-Assessing the situation afterward, they attributed the initial fall in the rhythm dance to Mrázek tripping on Mrázková's calf-length skirt, a costuming choice they had made at the start of the season specifically to acquire a different look than the typical dance program.
-The siblings also said they were nervous in the face of the best possible junior competition, some of whom, such as the eventual gold medalist Canadian team Bashynska/Beaumont, they had never met before.
+A gold-medal win at the 2022 Ice Challenge preceded Mrázková and Mrázek's appearance at the Junior Grand Prix Final in Turin.
+They placed fourth in the rhythm dance after falling at the end of their pattern dance segment.
+They fell again on their rotational lift during the free dance.
+Despite this, they still placed third in the free dance and finished third overall.
+Mrázková acknowledged that they had made some mistakes.
+Assessing the situation afterward, they attributed the initial fall in the rhythm dance to Mrázek tripping on Mrázková's calf-length skirt, a costuming choice they had made at the start of the season.
+The siblings also said they were nervous to face such strong competitors, many of whom they had never met before.

-Shortly after their disappointment in Turin, Mrázková/Mrázek appeared at the 2023 Four National Championships, finishing first overall among junior ice dance teams and winning the Czech junior national title.
-In the new year, they won gold at the Egna Dance Trophy in February.

-At the 2023 World Junior Championships in Calgary, Alberta, Canada, Mrázková/Mrázek placed first in the rhythm dance, 0.11 points clear of Lim/Quan in second place, while expected rivals Bashynska/Beaumont finished fourth in the segment due to errors on the pattern.
-The siblings' lone error was her missing a twizzle level.
-They went on to win the free skate as well by a wider margin over the South Koreans, becoming the first Czech dance team to win the Junior World title.
-He said they were "incredibly happy" at the outcome after the problems in Turin, also indicating that they planned to compete at the senior level the following season.
+Shortly after their appearance in Turin, Mrázková and Mrázek competed at the 2023 Four Nationals Championships, where they finished first first, also winning the Czech junior national title.
+They went on to win gold at the 2023 Egna Dance Trophy in February.
+At the 2023 World Junior Championships in Calgary, Mrázková and Mrázek placed first in the rhythm dance, a tango and paso doble set to "A evaristo carriego" and "España cañí", while rivals Nadiia Bashynska and Peter Beaumont of Canada finished fourth in the segment due to errors on their pattern dance segment.
+Mrázková also shortened the length of her skirt by about ten centimeters so as to avoid the stumble they had experienced in Turin.
+They also finished first in the free dance, set to music from The Man in the Iron Mask, and became the first Czech dance team to win a World Junior title.
+Afterward, they announced that they planned to compete the next season at the senior level.